 Indicate the percentage of underserved populations to be served by the project (ex.
 76% of the unduplicated victims to be served by this project will be non-English speakers).
-Include any special accommodations needed to serve the identified underserved populations (ex.
-Bi-lingual interpreters, etc.).
+Address the methods that will be used to ensure the inclusion of the underserved population in the project's services.
+Include any special accommodations needed to serve the identified underserved populations (ex. bilingual advocates, interpreters, etc.).